Daily Museum Hours:

 The following explanations of Museum policies will let you make the most of your visit to the Museum of Arts and Sciences.

 All galleries and facilities are wheelchair accessible.

 Parking is free for Museum visitors in the Museum’s parking lot on Forsyth Road.

 For those who wish to bring lunch, picnic areas are available.
-Individual picnic tables and trash receptacles are scattered throughout the scenic grounds.
+Food and drink are not allowed in the Museum

 Weapons of any kind are not permitted on Museum grounds.
 Weapons include firearms, explosives, knives of any length, and other objects that in the opinion of the Museum of Arts and Sciences staff or Board Members might be dangerous or cause harm.

 The Museum of Arts and Sciences was created for the public benefit and belongs to all of us.
 Please help us to protect the art and preserve the collection for the enjoyment of future generations.
 To ensure that everyone enjoys their visit, please observe the following guidelines.